-The School of Computer Science at University of Birmingham has consistently been ranked in the top ten institutions offereing computer science in UK league tables.
+The School of Computer Science at University of Birmingham has consistently been ranked in the top ten institutions offering computer science in UK league tables.
 We are currently 8th for Computer Science in The Guardian League Table 2018, and 94% of our students go into graduate employment (Destination of Leavers from Higher Education Survey 2015/16).
 91% of our students have expressed overall satisfaction with their course in the National Student Survey 2017, and the University has been awarded a Gold rating in the 2016/17 Teaching Excellence Framework (TEF).
 Our School is also ranked 8th nationally for research quality in the '2014 Research Excellence Framework', and we currently hold a Bronze Award in Athena Swan.

 What is Computer Science?